Soheil7799/java-lab2-hydraulics/README.md

-# OOP Lab 2 - Hydraulic System Simulation
+# OOP Lab 2 - Hydraulic System Stimulation

 (the Italian version is available in file [README_it.md](README_it.md)).